-LEVEL 3 MINIMUM MAXIMUM School-based interventions/support and the following: Elementary Four days of Out-of-School Suspension.
+LEVEL 3 DISCIPLINE MINIMUM MAXIMUM School-based intervent School-based interventions/support and the following: Elementary Four days of Out-of-School Suspension.
 Ten days of Out-of-School Suspension and referral to a student discipline hearing where the student may face long-term suspension or expulsion.
 Middle/High Four days of Out-of-School Suspension.
 Ten days of Out-of-School Suspension and referral to a student discipline hearing where the student may face long-term suspension or expulsion.